| Home >

 10th SFGA's mission was to conduct partisan warfare behind enemy

 lines in the event of a Soviet bloc invasion of western Europe.
+Lodge Act.
+This provision of law afforded the opportunity for

 members of eastern European countries to join the U.S. military.